 Welcome to the JFAR website!

-The group, with staff support from the ARI Scientist Services Manager, organizes quarterly events that appeal to the specific needs of our early-career HIV/AIDS researchers and clinician-scientists.
+The group, with staff support from the ARI Scientist Services Manager, organizes events that appeal to the specific needs of our early-career HIV/AIDS researchers and clinician-scientists.
 Some of these are centered on specific skills-building; others are more socially oriented, focused on networking, planting seeds for collaboration, and learning from one another.
-JFAR members support each other in advancing their careers while maintaining work-life balance, and the JFAR chair advocates on behalf of the group as a member of the ARI Executive Committee.
+JFAR offers members support in advancing their careers while maintaining work-life balance, and the JFAR co-chairs advocate on behalf of the group as members of the ARI Executive Committee.